-Research disciplines and infrastructure to study coupled physical/chemical/biogeochemical processes in supporting integrative research in Physical, chemical, and life sciences Mathematics and statistics Laboratory Remote sensing In situ measurements, field campaigns Advanced research computing Atmosphere Ocean Land Hydrosphere Cryosphere Biosphere WeatherClimateAir quality
+Research disciplines and infrastructure to study coupled physical/chemical/biogeochemical processes in supporting integrative research in Physical, chemical, and life sciences Mathematics and statistics Laboratory Remote sensing In situ measurements, field campaigns Advanced research computing Atmosphere Ocean Land Hydrosphere Cryosphere Biosphere Weather Climate Air quality

-Research on weather, climate and air quality to benefit Canada in a time of rapid change.

-- 1. Research excellence and capacity in fundamental and applied ARR. - 2.
-Partnerships: application-to-discovery and discovery-to-application. - 3.
-Education and training for research and practice.

-Direct Applications Other Spinoffs Expert Input and Assessment Education Weather forecasting Air quality assessments and forecasts Seasonal climate and hydroclimate prediction Understand historical and current climate change.
-Climate change projections.
-Hazard mitigation Sea ice forecasting Environmental prediction Climate impact assessment Applications in agriculture, forestry, human health, renewable-energy/other resource sector activities, transportation, commerce, and other industries.
-Input into policy, resource planning, and industrial planning Communication of ARR to media and public: attribution, articulating scenarios and outcomes, assessing risk for the public and institutions Undergraduate teaching Education and training of highly qualified personnel Professional certification programs the atmosphere, oceans, etc. While these are typically produced by government departments such as Environment and Climate Change Canada (ECCC), and used by individuals and industry, University-based research continually contributes to developing and improving these products.
+Discovery to Application Research on weather, climate and air quality to benefit Canada in a time of rapid change.1.Research excellence and capacity in fundamental and applied ARR.2.Partnerships: application-to-discovery and discovery-to-application.
+Application to Discovery Direct Applic 3.
+Educa other Spinoffs on.
+Education Weather forecast Air quality assess forecasts Seasonal climate hydroclimate pre Understand histo current climate climate climate change p Hazard mitigation Sea ice forecastir ments and and ediction prical and hange. projections.
+Environmental prediction Climate impact assessment Applications in agriculture, forestry, human health, renewable-energy/other resource sector activities, transportation, commerce, and other industries.
+Input into policy, resource planning, and industrial planning Communication of ARR to media and public: attribution, articulating scenarios and outcomes, assessing risk for the public and institutions Edu high Prot lergraduate teaching cation and training of ily qualified personnel fessional certification grams the atmosphere, oceans, etc. While these are typically produced by government departments such as Environment and Climate Change Canada (ECCC), and used by individuals and industry, University-based research continually contributes to developing and improving these products.
 A wide range of spinoffs, developed inside and outside universities, add value to these products.
 These spinoffs include economic and environmental prediction for industry, agriculture, human health, renewable energy and other resource sector activities, transportation, commerce, and other industries.
 In common with our government and industry colleagues, many university-based researchers in ARR lend scientific expertise to policy development, resource planning, and industrial planning in Canada and around the globe.
 We also work to communicate our research to institutions and the public, and share our scientific expertise on weather, climate, and air quality.
 Finally, an important role for us, particularly in the universities, is in post-secondary education: we introduce undergraduate students to our fields to stimulate their curiosity and inform them as citizens; and we train undergraduate students, graduate students, postdoctoral fellows, and other highly qualified personnel (HQP) in research, forecasting practice, and other areas.